DaSteff91/Habit_tracker_code/README.md

 - Create habits in Habit Management
 - Track tasks in Task Overview
 - Check progress in Analytics
+- Get details in the provided help.txt file

 ## Requirements

 - Python 3.12+
 - SQLite3
 - Dependencies in requirements.txt: